sahithyandev/s3/src/content/docs/operating-systems/20-io-system.md

 | Kernel I/O Services    | Buffering (speed mismatch), Caching (performance), Spooling (single-device queue). |
 | I/O Hardware Interface | Built using ports, busses, and controllers with device registers.                  |
 | System Call Types      | Blocking, Nonblocking, Asynchronous, and Vectored I/O.                             |

+- Programmed I/O
+  The CPU is responsible for checking the status of an I/O device and transferring data.
+This method is simple but inefficient, as the CPU spends time waiting for the device to be ready.
+- Interrupt-driven I/O
+  The CPU initiates an I/O operation and continues executing other instructions.
+When the I/O device is ready, it sends an interrupt signal to the CPU, which temporarily halts its current task to handle the I/O operation.
+This improves efficiency by allowing the CPU to perform other work instead of waiting.
+- Direct Memory Access (DMA)
+  A special controller manages data transfer between memory and I/O devices, freeing the CPU from involvement in the actual data transfer.

+Operating systems are interrupt-driven.
+Because this approach allows the CPU to respond quickly to important events (such as I/O completion, hardware failures, or user actions) without constantly checking the status of devices.